-MLK Station - The MLK Station Area has 283 residential acres which allows for a maximum of 35,375 dwelling units based on the County's maximum of 125 dwelling units per acre (DU/AC).
+MLK Station - The MLK Station Area has 283 residential acres which allows for a maximum of 3,271 dwelling units.
+This results in approximately 11.6 dwelling units per acre (DU/AC).
 Under the preferred land use scenario, the projected target population for the MLK Station Area is 7,000 people and, therefore, approximately 3,465 dwelling units will be required, needing 303 additional residential acres.
-The projected DU/AC will be 19.6, which is lower than what the County currently provides.
-Therefore, land use changes within the MLK Station Area are not required to provide additional DU/AC.
+The projected DU/AC will be 11.4, which is 0.2 DU/AC lower than the current average.
+Therefore, land use within the MLK Station Area is not required to provide additional DU/AC.

 Under today's land use designations, the MLK Station has 100 acres to be allocated for employment which allows for 4,224 jobs.
 The current commercial and industrial floor area ratio (FAR) is approximately 1.0 based on this information.
 In the projected land use scenario, the MLK Station Area will require 94 acres of land to support 4,000 jobs.
 The FAR required for employment will be 0.9, which is 0.1 FAR lower than what currently exists.
-However, MLK station is within the Core subdistrict of the CDMP.
-The FAR of 0.9 does not meet the minimum FAR of 1.5 from the CDMP.
-Therefore, the use of land within MLK Station Area is recommended to provide, at a minimum, an additional 0.6 FAR.
+Therefore, the use of land within MLK Station Area is not required to provide additional FAR.